 YEAR 7 & 8 SPORTSMAN OF THE YEAR

 This year’s winner was 2nd overall in the College Year 8 Athletics Championship, winning the 1500m and 800m.
 He was 3rd overall in the Year 8 Swimming Championship.
 He is the Year 8 College Cross Country Champion and SE Zone Champion for Cross Country.
 He placed 2nd in the U14 Duathlon at the Auckland Championships and placed 2nd in the Cycling Time Trial events, at both the NI and NZ Championships.

 Nominees: Coen Anderson, Year 8; Dejaun Naidoo, Year 8; Adam Muggleston, Year 7; Samuel Boyes, Year 8; Tim Wallace, Year 7.

 YEAR 7 & 8 SPORTSWOMAN OF THE YEAR

-Click here to view the Sports Awards programme
+Click here to read the full programme